Erissie/erissie/README.md

   <img width="299" height="20" alt="image" src="https://github.com/user-attachments/assets/099fec29-d52e-4802-b022-889e1db59561" />

-  ^ People who act like this, like I can tell you're a man who no woman wants </3
+  ^ People who act like this, like I can tell you're a man when you do this btw

   ### IWC